nasif-co/Asterism/Code Descriptions/Server.md

 }
 //End JSON setup
 ```
 This snippet is used to setup the file that will store the latest data from the server.
 We first include the fs (File System dependency) and create a variable that stores the last ten movements in JSON format.
 Then, we check to see if a storage file already existed.
-If it did, we save its contents into out lastTen variable as soon as we run the server.
-If it did not, we simply initialize our lastTen variable as an empty JSON object.
+If it did, we save its contents into our *lastTen* variable as soon as we run the server.
+If it did not, we simply initialize our *lastTen* variable as an empty JSON object.
 As data comes in, this object will fil up and create a storage file that will be described in the next section.

 #### Suncalc Sunrise-Sunset calculator
 ```js